AsmaaAamir/CI-P2snake/README.md

 ## Features
-The game has 7 features. the Home page consists of 6 features and these are:
+The game has seven features, the Home page consists of six features and the Contact Us page has one :
-* Logo - its located at the top left  hand side of the page and whne its clicked it takes the user back to home page.
-* Navigation bar - it's located at the right hand side of the page. which has links to the home page and contact page.
-* Score - It let the user know what their scoreis while they are playing the game.
-* High Score - It let the user knows what's the highest score on the game if so far, giving a challenge to users to beat the highest score.
-* Gameboard - That's where the snake and the food for th snake is.
-Once the snake eats the food, the food move to its new location.
-* Direction Arrows - These are located at the right handside of the screen, user can use these to move the snake around the game board on a iPad or phone.
-* Contact Form -

 ### Logo & Navigation Bar
+The log and the Navigation Bar is located at the top of the page.
+The logo is on the left side of the page and when its clicked it takes the user back to home page.
+The navigation bar is located at the right hand side of the page, which has links to the home page and contact us page

 ### Game Board
+The game board is loated at te center of the page making it the hightlight of the page.
+This where the snake and food is located Once the snake eats the food, the food move to its new location and the snake can be moved either with keybaord arrows or by using the arrows on screen.

 ### Score
+The score is located on the left side of the page, It let the user know what their score is while they are playing the game.

+### High Score
+The high score is located on the left side of the page just below the score feature.
+It let the user knows what's the highest score on the game if so far, giving the user an challenge to beat the highest score.

+### Direction Arrows
+These are located at the right handside of the gamebaord , user can use these to move the snake around the game board on a iPad or phone.
+These arrow can also be used on a PC or laptop.

 ### Contact Form
+The Contact Us form is loacted in the center of the page, it allows the user to send feedback to the creater.

 ## Validation